 S Meaning 6.
 Jeremy Bentham's view is known as Utilitarianism.
 7. a boat.
-You see two people drowning in one area of the of the sea.
-You don't have time to reach both places on the why?
-8. = n sadists have captured an innocent person and they a sadists is getting is outweighing the pain one innocent nism is this the right action?
-Why? a What two other problems are there with act tutilitarianism? ٦. what two other problems are there with act t deliterianism:
+You see two people drowning in one area of the a of the sea.
+You don't have time to reach both places o?
+Why?
+8. n sadists have captured an innocent person and they a sadists is getting is outweighing the pain one innocent nism is this the right action?
+Why?
+9. What two other problems are there with act t utilitarianism?

-10. Who founded rule utilitarianism?
-11. In what way does rule and act utilitarianism agree?
-12. In what two ways do rule and act utilitarianism differ?
-13. Your friend is in your house.
+10. In what way did Bentham and Mill?
+11. According to Mill, there are two types of pleasure, what are they?
+12. Your friend is in your house.
 A psycho knocks on your door who wants to kill your friend and asks if your friend is in your house.
 How would a rule utilitarian respond?
-Why?
-14. How might rule utilitarians get around this problem?
-15. What is the problem with soft rule utilitarianism?
-16. What is preference utilitarianism?
-17. State two problems with preference utilitarianism.
+Why? ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 13.
+How might rule utilitarians get around this problem?
+13. Now might rule utilitarians get around this problem: 14.
+What is the problem with soft rule utilitarianism?
+The what is the problem with soft rate attribution.
+15. What is preference utilitarianism?
+16. State two problems with preference utilitarianism.

 Task 3: Utilitarianism is an ethical theory that only considers the consequences of an action.
 But is this right?
 A famous thought experiment was devised to investigate this idea: 'The Trolley Problem'.
-Now watch this video about the trolley problem and answer the questions underneath: The Trolley Problem - YouTube 18.
+Now watch this video about the trolley problem and answer the questions underneath: The Trolley Problem - YouTube 17.
 Would an act utilitarian switch the lever to save the five people, even if it resulted in one being killed?
 Why?
-19. Would you switch the lever to save the five people, even if it resulted in one being killed?
+18. Would you switch the lever to save the five people, even if it resulted in one being killed?
 Why?
-20. Would an act utilitarian push the large person off the bridge to save the five people, even if it resulted in one being killed?
+19. Would an act utilitarian push the large person off the bridge to save the five people, even if it resulted in one being killed?
 Why?
-21. Would you push the large person off the bridge to save the five people, even if it resulted in one being killed?
+20. Would you push the large person off the bridge to save the five people, even if it resulted in one being killed?
 Why?
 Task 4: Please read some pages from this online textbook: ch1 (openbookpublishers.com).
 Chapter one starts by explaining what Hedonism is: it is basically the idea that something is good if it is pleasurable and bad if it is not pleasurable.
 Hedonism is the basis for utilitarianism because utilitarianism seeks to ensure the most number of people have the most pleasure.
 This assumes it is good to increase people's pleasure.
 It feels intuitively obvious that pleasure is good.
 However, Nozick was not so sure.
-Read the section on 'Nozick's Experience Machine' and answer these two questions: 22.
+Read the section on 'Nozick's Experience Machine' and answer these two questions: 21.
 What is Nozick's Experience Machine?
-23. What did Mozick's thought experiment about an experience machine seek to show?
+22. What did Nozick's thought experiment about an experience machine seek to show?
 Task 5: It would be beneficial for your success in this course to read more about utilitarianism in this textbook and make notes.
 It would be useful to read these sections: 4.
 The Foundations of Bentham's Utilitarianism 5.
 The Structure of Bentham's Utilitarianism 6.
 Hedonic Calculus 7.
 Problems with Bentham's Utilitarianism